by Tracy Kaler

 The midtown Manhattan club was originally the Gallo Opera House when it opened in 1927.
 Later, the building was purchased by CBS and used for radio and television broadcasting from the 1940s to the mid-1970s.
 Popular game shows like What's My Line, Password, and The 64,000 Question, along with other '70s favorites like Captain Kangaroo and The Jack Benny Show were produced here.

-In 1977, the building was sold to Steve Rubell and Ian Schrager, who transformed the space into a nightclub at the request of moguls in New York's fashion and art world and Studio 54 was born.
+In 1977, the building was sold to Steve Rubell and Ian Schrager, who transformed the space into a nightclub at the request of moguls in New York's fashion and art world.
+Studio 54 was born.
 It was during this period that celebrities such as Michael Jackson, Andy Warhol, Madonna, Mick Jagger, Liza Minelli, Diana Ross, Sylvester Stallone, and others could be found on a regular basis socializing inside Studio 54.

 Sold in the early 1980s to Mark Fleischmann, the club became a concert and entertainment venue, but was never the same after the closing of Studio 54.
 Undergoing several name changes including "The Ritz," eventually the club closed.